creatxrgithub/astar-template/demos/README.md

-# use third-part lib (check head in html or svg files)
+# required third-part lib (check head in html or svg files)

 svgjs, jquery, jcanvas,

+please put them in same folder, also put astar-template.js in same folder.

 cannot show in github. cause it cannot link js files or cannot run js in github.